fromport/Cascoin/README.md

 What is Cascoin?
 ----------------------

-Cascoin is a fork of Litecoin supporting SHA256 PoW and Hive Mining.
+Cascoin is a fork of Litecoin Cassh supporting SHA256 PoW and Hive Mining.
 For full details, as well as prebuilt binaries for Windows, Mac and Linux, please visit our website at https://cascoin.net.

 Cascoin Core is the full node software that makes up the backbone of the CAS network.